rahulkumarsingh73690/docs-3/docs/authentication-and-authorization.md

 ServiceStack also includes a built-in permission based authorization mechanism.
 More details about how Roles and Permissions work is in this [StackOverflow Answer](http://stackoverflow.com/a/12096813).

-Your request DTO can require specific permissions:
+Your Request DTO can require specific permissions:

 ```csharp
 [Authenticate]